ML-Summer/naive-bayes/README.md

 # Theory
 Naive Bayes classification is a powerful application of Bayes' Theorem used for classification tasks in machine learning.
 The algorithm is based on the assumption that the features are independent (unrelated to each other), which gives the technique its name "naive".

 The Naive Bayes Classifier employs Bayes’ theorem to estimate membership probabilities for each class, indicating the likelihood that a given record or data point belongs to a specific class.
-The class with the highest probability is then identified as the most probable class.
+The class with the highest likelihood is then identified as the most probable class.

 # Implementation - Gaussian Naive Bayes Classifier